kienstra/widget-live-editor/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed a bug where images were too big in Firefox and Internet Explorer.

 = 1.0.1 =
 * Must have WordPress 4.0 to update.
 * Editor area for widgets won't take up much of your customizer screen.
 They are now in their own panel.